Starting a brand new business is extremely fun. However, the process can also be very tough and costly.

 How Much Does Redbubble Take?

-Well, while you can make money selling on Redbubble, nothing good in life comes for free!
+So, while you can make money selling on Redbubble, you don’t get the majority of profits.

 Redbubble is very open about how things are priced and what percent of a cut you receive when you make a sale.
 It only makes sense since they essentially do all the heavy lifting for you.